SumoLogic/sumologic-documentation/docs/cse/cse-ingestion/sumo-logic-ingest-mapping.md

 ---
 id: sumo-logic-ingest-mapping
+title: Configure a Sumo Logic Ingest Mapping
+sidebar_label: Configure a Sumo Logic Ingest Mapping
+description: tk
 ---

-# Configure a Sumo Logic Ingest Mapping

 This topic has instructions for creating a CSE ingest mapping for a data source.
 An ingest mapping gives CSE the information it needs in order to map message fields to Record attributes.
 These are referred to as mapping hints, and include: Format, Vendor, Product, and Event ID Pattern.